Technical reasons to choose FreeBSD over GNU/Linux

 DTrace can provide a global overview of a running system, such as the amount of memory, CPU time, filesystem and network resources used by the active processes.
 DTrace can also provide fine-grained information, such as a log of the arguments with which a specific function is being called, or a list of the processes accessing a specific file.

 For more information on DTrace usage see DTrace one-liner tutorial and DTrace Examples.

 There is also an interesting discussion with many relevant comments on Hacker News about DTrace for Linux.

 bhyve is a native FreeBSD hypervisor that runs guest operating systems inside a virtual machine.
 Parameters such as the number of virtual CPUs, amount of guest memory, and I/O connectivity can be specified with command-line parameters.

-bhyve supports the virtualisation of several guest operating systems, including FreeBSD 9+, OpenBSD, NetBSD, Linux, illumos, DragonFly, Windows Vista and later and Windows Server 2008 and later.
+bhyve supports the virtualization of several guest operating systems, including FreeBSD 9+, OpenBSD, NetBSD, Linux, illumos, DragonFly, Windows Vista and later and Windows Server 2008 and later.
 Current development efforts aim at widening support for other operating systems for the x86-64 architecture.

 The bhyve hypervisor became part of the base system with FreeBSD 10.0-RELEASE.

 bhyve requires a processor that supports Intel Extended Page Tables (EPT) or AMD Rapid Virtualization Indexing (RVI) or Nested Page Tables (NPT).
 Hosting Linux guests or FreeBSD guests with more than one vCPU requires VMX unrestricted mode support (UG).
 Newer processors, specifically the Intel Core i3/i5/i7 and Intel Xeon E3/E5/E7, support these features.
 UG support was introduced with Intel's Westmere micro-architecture.